hkaluuma/dockerize-php-app/README.md

 ## login as a sudo user
 sudo su

-## Install docker.io
+## Install docker.iogit
 apt install docker.io

 ## Check if docker is installed and which version
-docker --version or docker to see a bunch of staff
+docker --version : to see the docker version. docker to see a bunch of staff

 my docker version is 24.0.7 and works with docker compose versions 2.x